greenwich/FatherSkypeBot/README.md

 ============

   1. Install skype on the the machine where you will execute Father skype bot from
-  2. Install modules from requirements paragraph (TOD: make dependencies resolving script)
+  2. Install modules from requirements paragraph (TODO: make dependencies resolving script)
   3. Create new folder and clone skype bot files from the (TODO: make installer: py or exe)
   4. Select a chat you want to join and put its id in chat_id setting in config.yaml (to be honest dunno how you will know your chat id without debugging:) TODO: fix it)
   5. Run Father bot